Fu Rong (Three Kingdoms)

-Fu Rong (died 222 A.D.) was a military officer of the state of Shu Han during the Three Kingdoms period of China.
+Fu Rong (died 222 A.D.) was a Chinese military general of the state of Shu Han during the Three Kingdoms period of China.

 Life

 Fu Rong was from Yiyang Commandery, which is in present-day Xinyang, Henan.
 In 221, he followed Liu Bei in the campaign against Sun Quan's forces, leading to the Battle of Xiaoting.
 In 222, Sun Quan's general Lu Xun defeated Liu Bei's forces at Xiaoting and Yiling and forced them to retreat.
 Fu Rong volunteered to cover the rear during the Shu retreat.
 He continued to hold his ground firmly and vent his fury on the enemy even though all his comrades had already been killed.
 When the Wu soldiers offered him a chance to surrender, he replied, "Dogs of Wu!
-Do you think a Han officer will ever surrender?"
+How could a Han general ever surrender?"
 He was eventually killed in action.
 Emperor Wu, the founding emperor of the Jin dynasty, specifically mentioned this incident in his decree.

 Fu Rong's son, Fu Qian, continued serving Shu as a military general until his death during the conquest of Shu by Wei in 263.